JanNawa/Puzzle/README.md

 distinguished by using the regex and assigned the information into appropriated data structure.

-The puzzle is solved by following the steps below (back-tracking with recursion):
+The puzzle is solved by following the steps below (back-tracking with recursion): &nbsp;
-	1. Get 1 slot from the wordSlots
+	1. Get 1 slot from the wordSlots&nbsp;
 * extract the key-value to get information about that slot
-* if the wordSlots is empty, stop solving.
+* if the wordSlots is empty, stop solving. &nbsp;
 	2. Create copy of puzzle for back-tracking
-	3. Get all the words that have the same length as the value from slot this will help in improve efficiency by only choosing the word that is possible fit to the slot
+	3. Get all the words that have the same length as the value from slot this will help in improve efficiency by only choosing the word that is possible fit to the slot &nbsp;
-	4. Loop through all the words with same length
+	4. Loop through all the words with same length &nbsp;
 * if the word is already used, skip that word
 			Increase the efficiency by having the data structure to keep track of the words used.
 Therefore,